What is Liability Insurance & How Does it Work?

 There is however one exception in “personal and advertising injury” which will cover you in the event you are sued for accidentally slandering someone, as an example.

 Commercial liability insurance is absolutely essential to have if you are a business owner.

-CGL versus E&O. Comparing the 2 types of coverage:
+CGL versus E&O (Comparing the 2 types of liability insurance coverage)